changing accessPolicies and rightHolders down the line of series can cause improper sync failures

 refs: #8573.
 Limiting the validateSeriesId to sync tasks where a seriesID is being changed (newObjects, and certain updates).

-#1 Updated by Rob Nahf over 3 years ago
+#1 Updated by Rob Nahf almost 6 years ago

 in v2.3 branch, refactored V2TransferObjectTask so that the validateSeriesID method is only called for new objects and system metadata updates that change the seriesId value.